 - Is this app exposed to the threat of malware on compromised devices?

 Understanding these threats during development, as well as keying in on Food and Drug Administration (FDA) regulations and avoiding the misuse of push notifications and other mobile features, ensures that your healthcare app never suffers a crippling data leak or security breach.
+As mentioned earlier, these areas of focus must be discussed with the app development partner in advance.
+Alongside, some mobile app development services do have their own expertise to offer in this subject.

 Challenge #3: Failing to Create an Intuitive and Easy-to-Use in-App Navigational System and Infrastructure

-One of the biggest challenges facing great healthcare apps is a user experience that is crippled by an unintuitive and difficult to use in-app navigational system.
+One of the biggest challenges facing great healthcare apps is a user experience that is crippled by an unintuitive and difficult to use the in-app navigational system.
 Today’s customers simply don’t have the time or patience to muddle through this kind of experience, regardless of the functionality offered by your app, when so many other offerings provide an experience that is easy to pick up and use right away.

 “Limit unnecessary clicks and implement features like auto-scroll to help avoid users losing interest.” – Ali Mirian, Senior Vice President of Product, Collective Bias